I recently received an email from a reader asking for tips on how to buy a house in an expensive area like DC.

 The rate they gave me was for that particular day.
 The actual interest rate that we would get for our loan would be determined the day we negotiated an agreement with the seller (aka a “ratified contract”).

-The firm rep said that many lenders can quote a very “low ball” rate to get you to think that they are so much lower than all the other lenders in the market.
+The firm rep said that many lenders can quote a very “low ball” rate to get us to think that they are so much lower than all the other lenders in the market.

 When you do get the ratified contract, however, they decide to tell you the real rate and blame it on the sudden increased rates on the market.
 It’s a “bait and switch” tactic commonly used by many dishonest lenders.